shwetaruparel/Localization_amcl/README.md

       $ roslaunch udacity_bot amcl.launch
       $ rosrun udacity_bot navigation_goal

-### Next change the udacity_bot.xacro file with the safety_bot.xacro file , but save it as udacity_bot.xacro, and the run Gazebo,rviz and provided Goal just like the above step.
-This robot has a different model(a cylinderical base)
+### Next change the udacity_bot.xacro file with the safety_bot.xacro file , but save it as udacity_bot.xacro, and then run Gazebo,rviz and provided Goal just like the above step.
+This robot has a different model(a cylinderical base).

 # Check the Localization.pdf for detailed analysis of Localization and localization algorithms (EKF and AMCL)